 This might include a combination of things to make your repayments more manageable.

-Lenders are required to work with you to work out a repayment plan based on your circumstances.
+All lenders, including store card providers, are required to work with you to work out a repayment plan based on your circumstances.

 What’s the best way to get in touch with my store card provider?

 Call centres are busy and waiting times are often long.
 If you can’t get through, try emailing them or going online.
 This also means you can prove when you contacted them, which may be helpful if they ever suggest you hadn’t.

 Try to keep a record of all letters and emails between you and your creditors.
 If they phone you, make a note of their name and when they called.